uneco/mcp-git-line-stage/README.md

-# mcp-git-line-stage
+# mcp-git-polite

 Git line-level staging via MCP - Stage individual changes from your diffs with surgical precision.

 ## Overview

-`git-line-stage` is a Model Context Protocol (MCP) server that enables line-by-line staging of git changes.
+`git-polite` is a Model Context Protocol (MCP) server that enables line-by-line staging of git changes.
 Instead of staging entire files or hunks, you can select specific additions and deletions by their line numbers, giving you fine-grained control over what goes into your commits.

 ## Features